 - Stopped eating for 1 to 3 days

-- May have co-occurring liver disease or liver damage
+- Have co-occurring liver disease or liver damage

 What Causes Alcoholic Ketoacidosis?

-Alcoholic ketoacidosis seems to occur mostly in people who are heavy drinkers, who then become dehydrated and malnourished.
-This can occur due to dehydration from drinking, low glucose levels from not eating and throwing up after binge drinking and a buildup of ketones in the body from frequent drinking.
+Alcoholic ketoacidosis is most commonly seen in people who are heavy drinkers, especially if they become dehydrated and malnourished.
+This can occur due to dehydration from drinking, low glucose levels from not eating, vomiting after binge drinking and a buildup of ketones in the body from frequent drinking.

-It’s not guaranteed that every person who drinks will experience alcoholic ketoacidosis, and there are no exact figures on the condition’s prevalence.
-Still, individuals who drink heavily are more at risk for alcoholic ketoacidosis.
-The illness doesn’t discriminate and happens across all genders and races.
+Not every person who drinks will experience alcoholic ketoacidosis, and there are no exact figures on the condition’s prevalence.
+Still, individuals who drink heavily are at a greater risk of developing the condition.
+The illness doesn’t discriminate and affects all genders and races.
 It’s most common in people aged 20-60.

 The Symptoms of Alcoholic Ketoacidosis